Created; 17/02/2016, Update; 04/07/2025 - 05/07/2025

 The hold capacitor loading resistors have been moved to high voltages so that a more constant and small bleed current discharges those capacitors.

-- From the microcontroller data sheet, We can calculate that the A/D's input current that would case a quarter bit error is; 375nA=3V/(4000*2K).
+- From the microcontroller data sheet, we can calculate that the A/D's input current that would cause a quarter-bit error is; 375nA=3V/(4000*2K).

 - That is for our desired 3Vref.